finance calculator

 How to use this calculator

-1. Enter your remaining loan balance (or original balance if you’re modeling from the start), interest rate, and term in years.
+1. Enter your remaining loan balance (or original balance if you’re modeling from the start), interest rate, and term in years from your mortgage documents.

-2. Enter the extra monthly payment you’re considering applying toward principal.
+2. Enter the extra monthly payment you’re considering applying toward principal—this could be a fixed round‑up amount or a more aggressive figure.

-3. Toggle biweekly payments if you want to see how switching from monthly to biweekly payments changes payoff time and interest.
+3. Toggle biweekly payments if you want to see how switching from monthly to biweekly payments changes payoff time and interest, with or without additional extra principal.

-4. We compute base monthly payment, then simulate standard, extra, and biweekly schedules.
+4. We compute the base monthly payment, then simulate standard, extra, and biweekly schedules so you can review them side by side.

-5. Review payoff months, total interest, and months/interest saved for each alternative compared with the standard schedule.
+5. Review payoff months, total interest, and months/interest saved for each alternative compared with the standard schedule and decide which approach best fits your budget and risk comfort.

 Inputs explained